sriramrokkam/k8s-training/kubernetes/exercise_02_create_pod.md

 ## Step 4: exec into your pod
 In case `logs` or `describe` or any other of the output generating commands don't help you to get to the root cause of an issue, you may want to take a look yourself.
 The `exec` command helps you in this situation.
-Adapt and run the following command, to open a shell session into the container running as part of the pod:
+Adapt and run the following command to open a shell session into the container running as part of the pod:

 `kubectl exec -it <my-pod> -- bash`